FierceEagle/fierceeagle.github.io/index.md

 #### The OG Mining Buzzword

+An alternative in regard to explainable models is the usage of Association Rules, that derive rules in the form $antecedents \rightarrow consequents$, based on observation of common item sets.
+In this instance, we used the different labels of the groupings as items and addionally, added especially high and low consumption of a certain product or proportion of a nutrient or nutrional fact as further items.

+We used different measures used in association rule mining to evaluate the rules that we derived through the former item set design.
+However, given the way that item set and association rules are designed, we reach certain conflicts in using metrics, as they are also once again susceptible to unbalanced distribution of item types.

+We focus in our analysis on rules in the form nutrient/product -> socio-economic fact, thus rules that let us derive a consequence, i.e a socio-economic fact, based on common area attributes.

 {% include AssociationRuleTable_Nutrients.html %}

 Boudin reprehenderit tail, shankle cillum landjaeger shank eu pastrami.
 Salami ut magna occaecat deserunt, fatback pancetta picanha.
 Anim in dolore mollit voluptate excepteur salami proident pork loin.
 Culpa strip steak ham hock ad hamburger nisi sirloin salami capicola picanha chislic.
 Nulla spare ribs kielbasa dolore sausage ad est quis swine picanha.